Blogs & Static Websites - What's the Difference?

-A static website is a series of pages linked together in a controlled fashion.
+A website is a series of web page files that are linked together.

 WordPress for Static and Dynamic Content

 You can actually use WordPress to get the best of both worlds.
 That's why it's so popular now.

 Even though the platform is primarily associated with blogging (dynamically generated content), you can use it to build a more static layout as well.
 It will just take some menu modifications.